Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsubsection{Anomaly on super-horizon scales}

-Ref. \cite{Pranav:2021ted} analysed the topological characteristics of the CMB temperature fluctuation.
-Using mathematical investigations on persistent homology to describe the cosmic mass distribution and performing their experiments on Planck 2020 data release 4 (DR4) \cite{Akrami:2020bpw} they claimed a detection of an anomalous topological signature in the Planck CMB maps indicating non-Gaussian fluctuations.
-In particular they report an anomaly in the behavior of the loops (a $4\sigma$ deviation in the number of loops) in the observed sky compared to the analysis of the redshift evolution of structure on simulations when the $\Lambda$CDM model is considered.
+\citet{Pranav:2021ted} analysed the topological characteristics of the CMB temperature fluctuation.
+Using mathematical investigations on persistent homology to describe the cosmic mass distribution and performing experiments on Planck 2020 data release 4 (DR4) (based on the NPIPE data processing pipeline \citealt{Akrami:2020bpw}), \citet{Pranav:2021ted} claimed a detection of an anomalous topological signature in the Planck CMB maps indicating non-Gaussian fluctuations.
+In particular \citet{Pranav:2021ted} reports an anomaly in the behavior of the loops (a $4\sigma$ deviation in the number of loops) in the observed sky compared to the analysis of the redshift evolution of structure on simulations when the $\Lambda$CDM model is considered.